MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 }
 ```

 Take note, the Terraform provider for Azure is an abstraction on top of Azure APIs.
 This abstraction is beneficial because the API complexities are obfuscated.
-This abstraction comes at a cost; the Terraform provider for Azure does not always provide parity with the Azure APIs' capabilities.
+This abstraction comes at a cost; the Terraform provider for Azure doesn't always provide parity with the Azure APIs' capabilities.
 To learn more about using Terraform on Azure, see [Using Terraform on Azure](/azure/developer/terraform/overview)

 ## Manual deployment